Allkindoflower/task-manager/README.md

-# Overview of my Task Manager
+# Task Manager

+A full-stack web application that gamifies task management by framing tasks as "quests."
+Built with FastAPI backend, SQLite database, and responsive frontend interface.

+## Overview

 - This is a web-app I made so users can easily set a task (quest) for themselves
 - Optionally add a deadline, then select a priority and finally Add Quest button to save it in a database.